-- Close the door to reduce distractions.
+- close the door to reduce distractions

-- Mentally associate that space with your job, as this makes it much easier to get work done.
+- mentally associate that space with your job, as this makes it much easier to get work done

 A bedroom is not ideal.
-It's a place for rest and if you if you turn it into an office, your brain may associate it with work which could affect your sleeping patterns.
+It's a place for rest and if you turn it into an office, your brain may associate it with work which could affect your sleeping patterns.
 If you do need to use your bedroom, avoid flopping down on the bed during business hours.

 Finally, work in a well-lit environment to reduce eye strain.
 Try to find a spot with limited glare on the screen, away from large windows that get a lot of direct sunlight.

+Sit upright and keep your feet flat on the floor or a footrest.
 Don't use a chair that forces you to hunch over the keyboard, like a barstool, and don't work in bed, on the couch or on the floor.
-You risk damaging your neck, back shoulders and so on.
+If you ignore your body's ergonomic needs, you risk damaging your neck, back and shoulders.

-Desks and appropriate chairs can be hard to come by, as many retailers may be sold out with so many people working from home.
+Desks and appropriate chairs can be hard to come by, as many retailers may still be sold out with so many people working from home.
 In this case, you could:

-- Request loan equipment from your office.
+- request loan equipment from your office

-- Borrow spare gear from family/friends.
+- borrow spare gear from family or friends

 Keep regularly used items such as your phone, documents and coffee mug in reach.
 That way you won't be stretching across your desk all day long.

 Odds are you're working on a laptop.
 While portable, they're small, cramped and not suitable for a full day of work.